jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 Navigate to the test route at [http://localhost:5000/hello/world].
 There, you should see the text `Hello World!`.
 Take a look at your cookies.
 Delete all the cookies to make sure there are no lingering cookies from other projects, then refresh the page.
-You should still see the text `Hello World!` on the page and two cookies, one called `_csrf` and the other called `XSRF-TOKEN`.
+You should still see the text `Hello World!` on the page as well as two cookies, one called `_csrf` and the other called `XSRF-TOKEN` in your dev tools.

 If you don't see this, then check your backend server logs in your terminal where you ran `npm start`.
 Then check your routes.